Azure/simdem/demo_scripts/simdem/multipart/script.md

 select a "next step" (or hit 'q' to quit).
 If the user selects one of the scripts it will be executed.

+# Prerequisites

+It is assumed that you have a basic understanding of the various SimDem execution [modes](../modes/script.md).
+You should also ensure you understand the SimDem [document syntax](../syntax).

 # Directory structure

 SimDem projects consist of a root directory and one or more